If you want some quick-and-dirty advice about rings, watch this video!

 1. Is the stone conflict free?

 The simple definition of a conflict diamond (also called blood diamonds, red diamonds, or hot diamonds, depending on the context,) are diamonds that are sold to finance civil wars in undeveloped countries.
 To complicate the diamond industry further, the diamond mining industry is filled with unethical practices that often lead to violence.

-Looking for diamonds that were mined according to strict labor and environmental standards is important.
+Looking for diamonds that were mined according to strict labor and environmental standards is an ethical decision that is often overlooked when ring shopping.
 A jeweler should be able to show you a specific diamond’s System of Warranties to guarantee its origin.

-In addition, ask your jeweler if they are KPCS certified and make sure they provide you with a certification.
-KPCS is the Kimberley Process Certification Scheme, which, while not a perfect system, is designed to eliminate the flow of conflict diamonds.
-Some jewelers go above and beyond the requirements of KPCS, which is great!
+In addition, ask your jeweler if they are KPCS certified and make sure they provide you with proof of their certification.
+KPCS is the Kimberley Process Certification Scheme, which (while not a perfect system) is designed to eliminate the flow of conflict diamonds.
+The requirements of the KPCS should be the bare minimum to look for, and if your jeweler goes above and beyond those requirements, even better!

-There’s also the option of buying an antique diamond or using an heirloom stone.
+A nearly guaranteed way to not pay into a corrupt system is to purchase an antique diamond or use an heirloom stone.
 Many antique diamonds pre-date diamond-related violence, and passing down a stone through the generations is always a more ethical practice than buying a new stone.

 The Scoop on Conflict-Free Diamonds